How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 AI roadmap, requirements & KPIs — before build

-We map your current process into a sequenced roadmap, capture a written technical scope with clear boundaries and acceptance criteria, and lock the KPI stack from this article — baseline, tech floor, process metric, business outcome — in one agreed document.
-30-minute intro.
-No slide deck pitch.
+We map your current process into a sequenced roadmap, capture a written technical scope with clear boundaries and acceptance criteria, and lock the KPI stack from this article (baseline, tech floor, process metric, business outcome) in one agreed document.
+30-minute working intro; no slide deck pitch.

 // What you get